IMAGE VIA SHOAL CREEK CONSERVANCY | FACEBOOK

-Another Austin staple is the Hike and Bike Trail, which boasts 10 miles of winding trails along Lady Bird Lake.
-This is the spot you’ll most likely hear seasoned Austinites talk about.
-It’s basically one big giant running club meetup… and we totally dig it.
-Walking Lady Bird Lake is a serious treat — every mile has something new to offer.
-Overlook beautiful downtown views at the Pedestrian Crossing Bridge, snap a selfie at the Stevie Ray Vaughan memorial at Auditorium Shores, opt for a paddleboard rental along the newly paved Boardwalk, and be sure to run the dam on the East Side.
+Walking Lady Bird Lake is one of the best parts of living here — and every mile has something new to offer.
+Overlook beautiful downtown views at the Pedestrian Crossing Bridge, snap a selfie at the Stevie Ray Vaughan memorial at Auditorium Shores, opt for a paddle board rental along the boardwalk, and be sure to run the dam on the East Side.
 Whichever path you choose, you’ll no doubt see a friendly face and tons of wagging tails along the way.

-For a more iconic Austin walk, head on out to Mount Bonnell in the western part of our city.
+For a more iconic Austin walk, head west to Mount Bonnell.
 At 785 feet tall, Mount Bonnell is the highest point in Austin.
 It’s the place to go when you’re looking for a less strenuous, more scenic route.
-Climb 106 steps to the hilltop park that overlooks Lake Austin and all the beautiful homes that are perched alongside it.
-It’s darn beautiful, so make sure to bring your camera.
+Climb 106 steps to the hilltop park that overlooks Lake Austin (and all the beautiful homes that are perched alongside it).
+It’s the most beautiful at sunset, you linger for golden hour.

-There are two Walnut Creek trails: the Southern and Northern parts.
-Both are notable.
-The Southern Walnut Creek Trail starts at Govalle Park in east Austin.
+There are two Walnut Creek trails.
+The Southern Walnut Creek Trail starts at Govalle Park in East Austin.
 With beautifully paved 10-foot wide concrete paths, this trail is perfect for all types of recreational activities.
-And it’s perfect for the nature enthusiast — you’ll find lots of trailheads and creek crossings, so be sure to pack a swimsuit for a quick dip.
+It's also great for the nature enthusiast — you’ll find lots of trailheads and creek crossings, so be sure to pack a swimsuit for a quick dip.
 The Northern Walnut Creek Trail is a more recent addition to the Austin walking scene, and when it's finally completed will link up two great green spaces: Walnut Creek Metropolitan Park and Balcones Park.

-Shoal Creek holds a special place in our hearts because it's the oldest trail in the city.
-Make no mistake — old doesn’t mean it should be overlooked.
-Shoal Creek Trail is kinda awesome.
-The trail itself extends from 38th street to Town Lake switching from a wide, paved path to decomposed granite.
-It’s pretty much perfectly shaded with old oak trees.
+While it's the oldest trail in the city, old doesn’t mean it should be overlooked.
+The trail itself extends from 38th Street to Town Lake, switching from a wide, paved path to crushed granite.
+And it’s pretty much perfectly shaded with old oak trees.
 Walk a bit, then stop to rest at the various parks along the trail, like Pease Park.
-And towards the north end of the trail—and your walk—you’ll discover some pretty awesome rocky canyons that are def picture-worthy.
+Towards the north end of the trail—and your walk—you’ll discover some pretty awesome rocky canyons you wouldn't believe were within city limits.

-While this isn’t necessarily a walking ‘trail’, Austin’s iconic South Congress street is still one of our favorite places to take a stroll.
-It’s the perfect place to feel like a tourist in your own city.
-So go ahead — stop and take a picture at the “I love you so much” sign; grab a coffee from Joe’s; explore all the street art and markets.
-You get the point.
+Austin’s iconic South Congress Avenue is still one of our favorite places to take a stroll and the perfect place to feel like a tourist in your own city.
+So go ahead — stop and take a picture at the “I love you so much” sign, grab a coffee from Mañana, and explore all the street art and markets.
 Before you know it, you’ll have hit you step goal… in the most fun way possible.